-Prior to publication, the half-year results and reports are discussed with the Audit and Risk Committee in the presence of the external auditor, and subsequently with the Supervisory Board.
-The results and reports of the first and the third quarter are discussed with the Audit and Risk Committee, in the presence of the external auditor, prior to publication.
+Prior to publication, the half-year results and reports are discussed with the Audit and Risk Committee in the presence of the external auditors, and subsequently with the Supervisory Board.
+The (quarterly) results and reports of the first and the third-quarter are discussed with the Audit and Risk Committee, in the presence of the external auditors, prior to publication.
 The external auditor attends all Audit and Risk Committee meetings and the meetings of the Supervisory Board in which the annual Financial Statements are to be approved and the year-end audit report of the external auditor is discussed.

 The Arcadis Auditor Independence Policy contains rules and procedures for the engagement of the external auditor, in order to ensure its independence.

 The Audit and Risk Committee annually reports to the Supervisory Board on the functioning of the external auditor and the relationship with the external auditor, whilst giving due consideration to the Executive Board’s observations.
-The desirability of rotating the external auditor’s partner is also evaluated.
-In 2014, PricewaterhouseCoopers Accountants NV was appointed for the financial year 2015.
+The desirability of rotating the external auditor’s lead partner is also evaluated.
+In 2014, PricewaterhouseCoopers Accountants NV was appointed as the new auditor.
 PricewaterhouseCoopers has been re-appointed by the General Meeting every year since then.
 The lead partner was changed again in 2017 due to retirement.